RHernandez44/LinNotes/LinuxTools.md

 The key to bypassing any kind of server side filter is to enumerate and see what is allowed, as well as what is blocked; then try to craft a payload which can pass the criteria the filter is looking for.

+append a file type e.g. `webshell.jpg.php`
+collect a burpsuite capture to delete the filter either *before* the page loads *or before* the file is uploaded

 # Bypassing using magic numbers

-- use nano to add "AAAA" to the start of the file
+- use nano to add "A" the correct number of times to the start of the file
 - use hexeditor to change those characters to magic numbers associated to the target file type